KasparEtter/ef1p/pages/email/email.md

   which makes the command non-interactive.
   The server then returns all the status codes at once, matching the order of the transmitted commands.
-  The reason why I've implemented pipelining in the [above tool](#esmtp-tool) is because it makes copying the commands much quicker.
+  I've implemented pipelining in the [above tool](#esmtp-tool) to make copying the commands easier.
 - `CHUNKING` ([Section 2 of RFC 3030](https://datatracker.ietf.org/doc/html/rfc3030#section-2)):
   This extension allows the client to split the message into several chunks and transfer each chunk separately, which is especially useful for large messages.